 And no rays of doubt, while you are in a trek you can freeze the moment as per your wish.

-Hiking up the hill, breathing in the thin air, pushing our limits further, getting captured at the same time add extra flavors to Life, and hence the golden memories on Earth.
+Hiking up the hill, breathing in the thin air, pushing our limits further, and getting captured at the same time add extra flavors to Life, and hence the golden memories on Earth.

 So how much are you excited to accumulate the memories for a lifetime?